cits3007/cits3007.github.io/assets/labs/lab05.md

 "fuzzing".
 Static analysis analyses the static artifacts of a system (like the code source files); dynamic analysis actually runs the program.
-We'll use a program called `afl-fuzz` to find that bug for us.
-"AFL" stands for "American Fuzzy
+We'll use a program called `afl-fuzz`[^afl] to find that bug for us, and identify input that will trigger it.

+[^afl]: "AFL" stands for "American Fuzzy
   Lop", a type of rabbit; `afl-fuzz` was developed by Google.
 Read about it further at <https://github.com/google/AFL>.
 (If you have time, you might like to try using another fuzzer, `honggfuzz`, by reading the documentation at <https://github.com/google/honggfuzz>.)

+Fuzzers are very effective at finding code that can trigger program crashes, and `afl-fuzz` would normally be able to find this vulnerability (and probably many others) by itself if we just let it run for a couple of days.
+To speed things up, however -- because in this case we already *know* what the vulnerability is -- we'll give the fuzzer some hints.

 `afl-fuzz` requires our program take its input from standard in, so we need to add the following code at the start of `main`